Corneille Antoine Jean Abram Oudemans

 Corneille Antoine Jean Abram Oudemans or Cornelis Antoon Jan Abraham Oudemans (7 December 1825 – 29 August 1906) was a Dutch botanist and physician who specialized in fungal systematics.

 Oudemans was born in Amsterdam, the oldest of seven children of his namesake teacher father and Jacoba Adriana Hammecker.
 A younger brother, Jean Abraham Chrétien became an astronomer and a nephew, Anthonie Cornelis, became a zoologist.
 Oudemans went to school in Weltevreden, Java, where his father taught and moved back to Amsterdam for classical studies.
 He then went to the University of Leiden where he received a medical degree in 1847.
 He travelled to Europe but he had to return due to the March Revolution.
 He became a lecturer in materia medica at Rotterdam where he also practiced medicine.
 He went to teach medicine at the Athenaeum of Amsterdam in 1859 and when it became a university in 1877 he was made rector magnificus.
 He became interested in the fungi and began to catalogue and describe them in Révision des champignons (1892–1897) and Catalogue raisonné (1904).
+Oudemans distributed two exsiccata-like series Herbarium Nederlandsche planten door C. A. J. A. Oudemans and Fungi Neerlandici exsiccati a C. A. J. A. Oudemans collecti.
 He retired in 1896 but continued to describe the European parasitic fungi which was published posthumously as Enumeratio systematica fungorum by professor J. W. Moll of Groningen University.